 Moderator: Mr. Jason Falkofsky

-The Circus Company is made up of students who have an interest in juggling, magic, unicycle riding, and performance acrobatics.
+Made up of students who have an interest in juggling, magic, unicycle riding, and performance acrobatics.
 The club meets weekly for practice and performs at more than 150 events each year at schools, hospitals, nursing homes, scout meetings, Indians games, and many other high visibility events.
-They have won awards for their service activities, and many members of the club use performances as a means of earning extra cash.
+They have won awards for their service activities, and many members of the club use performances (outside of school) as a means of earning extra cash.

-Moderators: Mr. Art Thomas and Chris Laco '03
+Moderators: Mr. Art Thomas and Mr. Chris Laco '03

 The Harlequins perform a play in the fall and a musical in the spring.
 Saint Ignatius boys work with girls from area schools to produce two high-quality theatrical events.
 Besides being an outlet for creative skills, dramatic activity has helped many students obtain scholar-ships at colleges.
 Backstage, students work as production assistants, stage managers, lighting and sound technicians, and in areas such as set construction and painting, and during productions on stage and prop crews.